 - Parents apply for a Direct PLUS loan at www.studentloans.gov.

-- Parents of dependent students are able to borrow money on behalf of their student in addition to Federal Direct Student Loans.
+- Parents of dependent students are able to borrow money on behalf of their students in addition to Federal Direct Student Loans.
 Any amount can be borrowed as long as the student’s financial aid package does not exceed their Cost of Attendance Budget.

 All borrowers of Federal Direct Student Loans must complete “Loan Entrance Counseling” and a “Master Promissory Note” at www.studentloans.gov.